 In other words, when the Turkish president and the military call Anadolu an aircraft carrier, they, to put it mildly, are cunning.
 The ship of the type planned to be strengthened by the Turkish fleet can not be compared either with the US aircraft carriers Gerald Ford or Nimitz, or with the Russian heavy aircraft carrier Admiral Kuznetsov.

 The US Navy has several ships of this kind: UDC and landing helicopters, on which, for example, Harrier vertical take-off aircraft can be based.
 The Pentagon does not consider such ships as aircraft carriers.
 Fighter-bombers F35B, which will be placed on the Turkish "UDC-aircraft carrier," also refer to aircraft with a short takeoff and vertical landing.

 Such ships are indeed aircraft carriers - but this their similarity with these aircraft carriers is coming to an end.
-Their combat power, the range of their use, the size of the wing and what is called in the navy "the projection of power" are in no way comparable to the capabilities provided to Russia by Admiral Kuznetsov, and even more so to the United States - their giant nuclear aircraft carriers.
+Their combat power, the range of their use, the size of the wing and what is called in the navy "the projection of power" are in no way comparable to the opportunities offered to Russia by Admiral Kuznetsov and, even more so, to the United States - their giant nuclear aircraft carriers.
 Similar ships can be compared more likely with the French helicopter carrier "Mistral", which Russia once bought from France and which eventually ended up at the disposal of the Egyptian Navy.

 The construction of a real aircraft carrier in Turkey, as far as one can understand, is not even discussed.
 It's no wonder - it's hard to imagine exactly what tasks could be performed in the interests of Ankara so large, so expensive and so specific a ship.